-Cultural challenges in a global workplace are enormous.
+Cultural challenges in a global workplace, business, education and classrooms are enormous.
 One needs to understand and accept cultural differences at work and experience working life in different countries.
 The cultural challenges, social and cross-cultural challenges of internet technology are not being given due importance.
 The Internet is like a public place in a terrorized world.
 The Internet is an entertainng, informative, enticing and explicit place which one could adore, despise and fear all at-once.
 The Internet enables children to communicate with friends and strangers exposing them to beneficial and harmful cross-cultural knowledge bringing with it many Cultural challenges.
 Acculturation is a process of cultural transformation initiated by contacts between different cultures.